craigmichaelmartin/pure-orm/README.md

       JOIN employer on job.employer_id = employer.id
       WHERE id = $(id)
     `;
-    const rawResultRows = await db.many(query, {id});
+    const rawResultRows = await db.many(query, { id });
     return Person.createOneFromDatabase(rawResultRows);
   }
 }
 module.exports = new PersonDAO();
 ```

-Notice we are using the *one* method `createOneFromDatabase` which is what we want since we are creating *one* person, even though we use *many* for the database driver.
-From the database driver's perspective there are many relational result row; however, from our perspective, these compose *one* properly structured person.
+Notice we are using the _one_ method `createOneFromDatabase` which is what we want since we are creating _one_ person, even though we use _many_ for the database driver.
+From the database driver's perspective there are many relational result row; however, from our perspective, these compose _one_ properly structured person.
 The create from database methods (`createOneFromDatabase`, `createOneOrNoneFromDatabase`, `createManyFromDatabase`, `createFromDatabase` for any) ensure their count against the number of generated top level business objects - not the number of rows the sql expression returns!

 If you are opting for this strict/narrow usage of PureORM, you're done!
 The DAO get method returns the relational result rows properly structured as we needed them to be.
 (Step 6 just shows us creating the database driver since we import a database driver - but it has nothing specific to PureORM).